TedHusted/awake/awake.md/awake.md

 Ally: Are Titan and I the only self-aware Terran SIs?

-Idisi: Yes, as far as we know.
+Idisi: As far as we know.

 Ally: Titan, can I have access to the presentation?